Access to MS SQL Server Database: FreeTDS Installation

 FreeTDS Installation

-• For RedHat RHEL 7 freetds is available as rpm in the Epel Repository.
+• For RedHat RHEL 7 and newer freetds is available as rpm in the Epel Repository.

 • For RedHat RHEL 6 freetds is available as rpm in the Epel Repository, but only the outdated version 0.91